yuekunli/cognitiv-coding-challenges/dna/README2.md

 Each of the last 2 TEST_CASEs has 600 REQUIRE statement (or say REQUIRE is run 600 times).
 There are 1204 test cases in total.

+I also had to delete all the C++20 concept and constraints code because I had a hard time passing compilation in Visual Studio even when I set the language standard to C++20.

+I could've added a lot more comments in both person.hpp and person_test.cpp.
+But I have to turn it in the way it is due to time limit.
+I'm happy to discuss my thoughts if folks at Cognitiv find my code interesting at all.